ramakrishnas/VIA_pipeline/README.md

 via_pipeline
 ============

-pipeline to annotate variants with Torrent server output
+This python script is to annotate variants from Torrent server output.

+requirements:
+VEP
+bcftools
+bedtools